-II.
-Apple v.
+I. Apple v.
 Motorola

-Judge Posner's district court decision in Apple v.
-Motorola did not articulate any particular standard to be applied in FRAND cases.
-He dismissed both parties' damages cases for "failure of proof" and concluded that neither party was "entitled" to injunctive relief.
+Judge Richard Posner, sitting by designation in the U.S. District Court for the Northern District of Illinois, did not articulate any particular standard to determine a FRAND royalty in Apple v.
+Motorola.10 He dismissed both parties' damages cases for "failure of proof"11 and concluded that neither party was "entitled" to injunctive relief.12